thospel/perl-DHCP-Test/README.md

     DHCPOFFER response the value is increased by _1_ (wrapped) and the result is used for DHCPREQUEST and DHCPRELEASE.

-- -e, --expect _IP_
+- -e, --expect _ADDRESS_

     When DHCPDISCOVER requests are broadcast multiple DHCP servers can answer.
     By default the first DHCPOFFER received will be selected to go ahead with.
-    If this option is given only a DHCPOFFER from the DHCP server with the given _IP_ will be selected.
+    If this option is given only a DHCPOFFER from the DHCP server with the given _ADDRESS_ will be selected.

     The sender of the selected DHCPOFFER (irrespective of the value of this option) will always be used for DHCP response selection in the following steps.

-    All DHCP responses (not just DHCPOFFER) are checked for coming from port 67 (irrespective of the value of this option.
+    _ADDRESS_ can be given as _HOST:PORT_ or as just _HOST_ in which case it uses the standard DHCP port (port 67).
+So by default the source port of incoming packets is also checked.
+This option can be given multiple times in which case the incoming packet must match at least one of the given addresses.
+If this option is not given any source address will do but the packet is still checked for coming from port 67.

 - -s, --server _ADDRESS_